Monthly Update

 Our flagship publication, The Journal of Organic Architecture + Design, has been continuously published three times a year since 2013.
 In that time significant and groundbreaking scholarship has been done on a variety of organic practitioners and their works.

-We're hard at work on the Spring 2025 issue, which will document the history and preservation effort of Gene Masselink's remarkable painted mural for the Flying Dutchman Bar, formally of Spring Green, WI.
+We're hard at work on the Spring 2025 issue, which will document the history and preservation effort of Gene Masselink's remarkable painted mural for the Flying Dutchman Bar, formerly of Spring Green, WI.